 Further Information

-For further information and more detailed advice about IBS and how to manage it, please contact The IBS Network who are the national charity for people who suffer from Irritable Bowel Syndrome.
+For further information and more detailed advice about IBS and how to manage it, please visit the articles below:

 Alternatively you can access further information sheets and more via the NHS patient webinars.